 There’s nothing more authentic than a Goan lunch, something you’ll enjoy at the Goa Chitra museum.
 You’ll then have the chance to let your food go down as you explore the exhibits and artefacts of the Portuguese colonial era before being driven back to your hotel.

-- You will be able to book this excursion on arrival or during your holiday to Goa.
+- You will be able to pre-book this excursion or on arrival in Goa.

 - Excursion days - any day